giang-trinh/trap-mvn/README.md

 Petri net encoding and subsequently compute trap spaces using the `trapmvn` method.

 The case study itself is concerned with assessing the reliability of knockout interventions in a large-scale model of Myc-deregulation in breast cancer.
+Specifically, we compare the trap spaces for all viable single- and dual- variable knockouts, and we hten compare these interventions on the basis of their "reliable" and "opportunistic" effects on the model phenotypes.

 ### Benchmarks

 TODO